marqueshannah/Projects/Mars-Water-safety-calculator/README.md

 # Mars Lab Water Safety
 ## Overview
 This program determines the safety of the water based on data colected from a dictionary from five samples within it.
-Then, it calculates the water turbidity, to determine if it is safe to use for analyzing meteorite samples.
-Next, it calculates the other calculating the minimum time required time to reach below the safety threshold.
+Then, it calculates the water turbidity,  to determine if it is safe to use.
+Next, it calculates the the minimum time required time to reach below the safety threshold.

 ## How To Download The Data Set: